 What's the best place in the Hunter Valley to have lunch with a view?

 Lunch with a view is a common occurrence in the Hunter Valley.
-Bistro Molines is perfect for Sunday lunch with vine views and Harkham wows with mountain views.
-Circa 1876’s floor-to-ceiling windows show off its garden views, while Lucky Duck offers something different in the Hunter: water views.
+Bistro Molines is perfect for lunch with views over a vineyard and surrounding rolling hills.
+Circa 1876’s floor-to-ceiling windows show off its garden views.
 There are also lots of great restaurants at wineries.
+For a light lunch, Harkham Wine Bar wows with mountain views and serves up lots of delicious small shared dishes.

 Where can you get a good coffee in the Hunter Valley?